-• Tobacco Use-Prenatal care providers shall assess all pregnant women about their past and present use of tobacco and exposure to secondhand smoke.
+- Tobacco Use-Prenatal care providers shall assess all pregnant women about their past and present use of tobacco and exposure to secondhand smoke.
 All pregnant women should be advised to avoid or minimize time spent in the presence of tobacco smoke.
-The patient who smokes should be strongly advised to stop

-- Substance Use-Prenatal care providers shall assess all pregnant women about their past and present use of all substances, including drugs, alcohol, or the use of any prescription or nonprescription medications, including herbal supplements.
+The patient who smokes should be strongly advised to stop smoking and be provided with tailored counseling to assist in smoking cessation.
+Patients who smoke shall be offered a referral to an appropriate smoking cessation education and/or treatment program. - Substance Use-Prenatal care providers shall assess all pregnant women about their past and present use of all substances, including drugs, alcohol, or the use of any prescription or nonprescription medications, including herbal supplements.
 The possible effects of any substances used before or during pregnancy should be discussed.
 A woman who acknowledges the use of any substances should be counseled about the implications of their use during pregnancy, and strongly encouraged to refrain from use of any substances that may negatively affect her or her fetus.
 If appropriate the woman should be offered a referral to a treatment program. - Domestic Violence-Prenatal care providers shall screen all pregnant women for domestic violence.
 Descriptions of domestic abuse from the patient should be documented in the patient's medical record, safety of the patient and family shall be ascertained, and referrals made to appropriate counseling, legal and social-service advocacy programs. - Depression-Prenatal care providers shall screen pregnant and postpartum women for depression utilizing an appropriate screening tool, and should have a system in place to ensure that positive screening results are followed by accurate diagnosis, implementation of treatment, and follow-up either within the practice or through referral.
-Prenatal care providers should refer to information on maternal depression, including current evidence and guidelines, evidence-based screening tools and available follow-up support resources provided on the Department's website
+Prenatal care providers should refer to information on maternal depression, including current evidence and guidelines, evidence-based screening tools and available follow-up support resources provided on the Department's website.